The moon landing was a giant leap for movies, too

 Audio recordings from Mission Control during Apollo 11 capture flight controllers talking about “2001.”
 The day of the landing, Heinlein and Clarke were on air with Walter Cronkite .
 Heinlein called it “New Year’s Day of the Year One.”

 The landing was a giant leap not just for mankind but for filmmaking.
 The astronauts on board Apollo 11 carried multiple film cameras with them , including two 16mm cameras and several 70mm Hasselblad 500s.
-Some cameras were affixed to the lunar module, others used during the journey by the astronauts.
+Some cameras were affixed to the lunar module and the astronauts’ suits, others they carried on the journey.
 Their training was rudimentary, but they were filmmakers.
 Armstrong, Aldrin and Michael Collins were all later made honorary members of the American Society of Cinematographers.

 Those images, broadcast live on television, were crucial proof for the mission.
 Filmmaker Todd Michael Douglas, whose archival-based “Apollo 11” has been one of the year’s most acclaimed and popular documentaries, believes they constitute some of the most important images in cinema history.